 Over the last few years, the hip hop community has become a lot more accepting of LGBTQ+ artists and Young M.A is a good example of that.

-The rapper has always felt comfortable with her sexuality because of growing up in New York City.
+The rapper has always felt comfortable with her orientation because of growing up in New York City.
 She doesn’t hesitate from it in her songs either.

 - “No H8ro” – Lionstorm

-In the song the two rap about having sex with women the same way their male counterparts always do.
+In the song the two rap about being intimate with women the same way their male counterparts always do.
 However, the two also shine light on the difficulties that come with being a lesbian.